Is your service button battery safe?

 - Bloody discharge from ear or nose

-What to do if you suspect a child has swallowed something poisonous
+What to do if you suspect a child has swallowed a button battery

 - Do not let the child eat or drink.